Bounding the benefit of adaptivity in quantum metrology using the relative fidelity: Algorithm for numerically finding the minimum relative fidelity

 We can now briefly outline an algorithm to numerically find $F_{\mathrm{out},\mathrm{min}}(f)$ (and hence $F_{R,\mathrm{min}}(f)$).
 The basic idea is to find the minimum output fidelity for a finite number of points on the boundary of $\mathcal{S}$.
 By doing so, we find the minimum over a (polygonal) subset of $\mathcal{S}$, which we call $\mathcal{R}$.
 We then upper bound the distance ($\delta$ in Eq.~(\ref{eq: out_fid diff})) between any point in $\mathcal{S}$ and the nearest point in $\mathcal{R}$.
 We do this by finding a different convex, polygonal set, $\mathcal{Q}$, which surrounds $\mathcal{S}$ (in the sense that every point in $\mathcal{S}$ is in $\mathcal{Q}$) and finding the distance from each vertex of $\mathcal{R}$ to the corresponding vertex of $\mathcal{Q}$.
 Finally, we use Eq.~(\ref{eq: out_fid diff}) to lower bound the minimum output fidelity for any point in $\mathcal{S}$.
 Since $\mathcal{S}$ includes all pairs of pure states of dimension $2d^2$, we can therefore also lower bound the minimum relative fidelity by dividing the minimum output fidelity by $f$.
 Fig.~\ref{fig: concave minimisation} provides a visualisation of how the algorithm works (albeit for only two dimensions).

 \begin{enumerate} \item Pick $D+1$ initial points (pairs of states) from the set of pairs of states with an input fidelity equal to $f$.
 The initial set of points (which we will call $\mathcal{P}=\{P_i\}$) can be chosen in any way, so long as the points are linearly independent.
+One way of doing this would be to parametrise pure qudit states by a set of angles, which could then be randomly chosen.
 All of the points in $\mathcal{P}$ will lie on the boundary of $\mathcal{S}$. $\mathcal{P}$ defines the polygon $\mathcal{R}$ (each point is a vertex), the interior of which is comprised of all convex combinations of the chosen points.

 \item Calculate the output fidelity for each point in $\mathcal{P}$.
 Write $F_{\mathrm{out},i}=F_{\mathrm{out}}(P_i)$.
 From the concavity of the output fidelity, the minimum output fidelity for any point in $\mathcal{R}$ is given by $\min_i F_{\mathrm{out},i}$.